9 Critical Skills to Enhance Your Audit Career Path

 Here is the hard truth: today, auditing skills are table stakes.
 The stuff we learned in accounting school—planning and fieldwork and reporting—doesn't really distinguish us.
 It's more or less expected as part of the job.

-When 49% of current work activities could be automated using technology, it is ultimately the softer skills that will distinguish audit professionals in a highly demanding and rapidly-changing landscape.
+When 49% of current work activities could be automated using technology, it is ultimately the softer audit skills that will distinguish audit professionals in a highly demanding and rapidly-changing landscape.

 Want to improve the career path you are on as an auditor?
-Here are the top skills you should master today.
+Here are the top audit skills you should master today.

 Help your audit career path grow by mastering these 9 skills